JuliaAstro/LombScargle.jl/README.md

 Once you compute the periodogram, you usually want to know which are the frequencies with highest power.
 To do this, you can use the `findmaxfreq`.
-It returns the array of frequencies with the highest power in the periodogram `p`.
+It returns the vector of frequencies with the highest power in the periodogram `p`.
 If a second argument `threshold` is provided, return the frequencies with power larger than or equal to `threshold`.